The Emergence of Fads in a Changing World: Introduction

-While BHW present an early theory of fads, they mainly focus on learning in a fixed environment where fads cannot recur indefinitely.
-In contrast, the recurrence of fads is possible in a changing environment, a setting that has recently attracted some attention in the literature \citep[see, e.g.,][]{dasaratha2020learning, levy2022stationary}.
-Indeed, this setting is important to study because many applications concerning social learning, such as investment, employment, cultural norms, and technological advancement, often operate in a dynamic environment.
-In this paper, we adopt a simple Markovian environment where there is a binary state with symmetric and small transition probability.\footnote{See other studies of social learning in a changing environment that also consider a Markovian environment, e.g., \cite{moscarini1998social, hirshleifer2002economic} and \cite{levy2022stationary}.
-Our model is mostly close to \cite{moscarini1998social} except for the tie-breaking rule.
-We provide a detailed literature review on these studies next. }
+While BHW present an early idea of a fad, they mainly focus on learning in a fixed environment where fads cannot recur indefinitely.
+In contrast, the recurrence of fads is possible in a changing environment, a setting that has recently attracted some attention \citep*[see, e.g.,][]{dasaratha2020learning, levy2022stationary}.
+Indeed, this is an important setting to study, as many applications of social learning\textemdash such as investment, employment, cultural norms, and technological advancement\textemdash often operate in a dynamic environment.